 The county cut 700 employees, reduced services and closed satellite offices.
 It remains around $40 million short, Stephens said.

 The bankruptcy was opposed by Bank of New York Mellon Corp., trustee for more than $3 billion in sewer debt, and JPMorgan, which owns more than $1 billion in sewer warrants, Bank of America Corp.
-(BAC) and Assured Guaranty Municipal Corp.
-(AGO)
+(BAC:US) and Assured Guaranty Municipal Corp.
+(AGO:US)

 State law allows legislators to control locally targeted legislation, unless four-fifths of the state House of Representatives or Senate overrides their wishes.